LaxmiNarayanaK/booking-service/Readme.md

 # Microservice for Bookings

-The Bookings microservice is going to be used in PS Travel Aggregator Project for doing bookings for several service that user avail from the application.
+The Bookings microservice is going to be used in PS Travel Aggregator Project for doing bookings for several services that user avail from the application.

 ## **Requirements :**
 * JDK-11